What Should I Do if I'm Sued Over Credit Card Debt?

 • Your signature

-The key to winning a credit card debt collection lawsuit is strong affirmative defenses.
+A strong affirmative defense is key to winning a debt collection lawsuit.
 You have rights under the Fair Debt Collection Practices Act (FDCPA) and can fight back in civil court.

 If you plan to defend a claim against you, an attorney can help you decide which defenses make the most sense.
 Since many consumer contracts include a provision for settling disputes through arbitration, the lawsuit may not even be valid.

-Also, the claim must be filed within the time limit set by your state (the statute of limitations).
+Also, the debt collector must file their claim within the time limit set by your state, called the statute of limitations.
 If the creditor is outside of this limit, then you can have your case dismissed.
 Usually, a creditor has two or three years to bring a lawsuit, but in some states, they have as long as six years.
 Additionally, some states have different statutes of limitations for debt-related lawsuits.

-The first step is to reviews the contracts, facts, and evidence with an attorney experienced in credit card lawsuits.
-Your attorney will be able to determine whether the debt lawsuit is valid.
+The first step is to review the contracts, facts, and evidence with an attorney experienced in credit card lawsuits.
+Your attorney will determine whether the debt lawsuit is valid.
 If the evidence does not make a strong enough case in your favor, you can try other defenses or discuss a settlement.

 Defense to a Debt Claim: Ownership of the Debt

-Creditors frequently sell debts to other entities, which are then considered "debt collectors" for legal purposes.
-These debt buyers must be able to produce documentation of the debt in order to sue you, a requirement that does not apply to the original creditor.
+Creditors frequently sell debts to other entities, considered "debt collectors" for legal purposes.
+These debt buyers must be able to produce documentation of the debt to sue you, a requirement that does not apply to the original creditor.

 Asking for Proper Documentation